Gino Cimoli: Later life

 After retiring from baseball, Cimoli worked as a delivery driver for United Parcel Service where, in 1990, the company honored Cimoli for completing 21 years of service without a traffic accident.
 Cimoli, then 60 years old and still working for the company, was now referred to as "The Lou Gehrig of UPS."
+It has also been reported he worked 25 years for UPS.

+Death

+Cimoli died on February 12, 2011.